 Option Action Shortcut Step into Click the Step into icon to execute the currently highlighted line of code.
-Option/Alt Shift + I + Step over Click the Step over icon to execute a line of code, stepping over any subfunctions invoked by the code.
-The sub-function executes, but is not debugged unless it contains a breakpoint.
-Option/Alt Shift + O + Continue/Start Click the Continue/Start icon to execute the highlighted code, and continue until the program encounters a breakpoint or completes.
+Option/Alt Shift + I + Step over over Click the Step over icon to execute a line of code, stepping over any sub- functions invoked by the code.
+The sub-function executes, but is not de- bugged unless it contains a breakpoint.
+Continue/Start Click the Continue/Start icon to execute the highlighted code, and continue until the program encounters a breakpoint or completes.
 Option/Alt Shift + C + Toggle break- point Use the Toggle breakpoint icon to enable or disable a breakpoint (without removing the breakpoint).
 Option/Alt Shift + T + Clear all break- points Click the Clear all breakpoints icon to remove all breakpoints from the program.
 Option/Alt Shift + X +

 Option Action Shortcut Stop Click the Stop icon to halt the execution of a program.
-Option/Alt Shift + S + Help Click the Help icon to open debugger documentation.
+Option/Alt + Shift + S Help Click the Help icon to open debugger documentation.